-Dr. Patler’s research is informed by over 15 years of work with immigrants’ rights organizations focused on immigration detention, access to education for undocumented youth, and low-wage labor markets.
-She has also volunteered with No More Deaths, a humanitarian aid organization on the U.S.-Mexico border.
-In her free time, Patler is a member of the Pico-Union Boxing Club and a long-distance runner.
+Dr. Patler’s research is informed by two decades of research-practice partnerships with legal and civil rights organizations focused on immigration detention, access to education for undocumented youth, and low-wage labor markets.
+She is currently a Special Projects Advisor for Immigrant Defense Advocates and a Data Committee member of the California Collaborative for Immigrant Justice.

 Caitlin Patler, Ph.D.